influential-warriors-and-leaders

 The Templar Knights participated in nearly every major battle of the Crusader period.
 Their discipline often made them the backbone of the Latin field armies.

 - Battle of Montgisard (1177) – With only about 500 knights, including Templars under Odo de Saint-Amand, King Baldwin IV defeated Saladin’s much larger army.
-The Templars’ charge shattered the Muslim center.
+The Templars’ charge shattered the Muslim center, and Saladin barely escaped capture.
+This victory temporarily secured the kingdom’s southern border.

 - Battle of Hattin (1187) – Perhaps their most famous defeat.
 The Templars fought on the front line of the Christian army.
 After the battle, nearly all captured Templars were executed by Saladin, who viewed them as irreconcilable enemies.
 This loss crippled the kingdom’s military capacity and led to the fall of Jerusalem.